Emirate of Bukhara: Administrative and territorial structure

+Military

+Foreign relations

+Bukhara initially resisted Russian expansion into Central Asia, but would become a Russian protectorate.

+Economy

+During the late nineteenth and early twentieth centuries, the majority of the Emirate's exports consisted primarily of cotton, wool, silk and related products, wool and oils.
+Bukhara was also considered the center of the Central Asian astrakhan trade, obtained from the skin of karakul sheep.
+These skins were brought from around the breeding regions in neighbouring Karakul, Chorjou, Karki, Karshi, Khorezm and Afghanistan.

+Trade for the most part largely interacted with western nations, predominantly the Russian Empire, the United Kingdom, France, Italy, Germany (and its predecessor states) and in later years, the United States of America.

+Society and culture

 In the era of the Manghyt emirs in Bukhara, a large construction of madrasahs, mosques and palaces was carried out.

-Located along important trading routes, Bukhara enjoyed a rich cultural mixture, including Persian, Uzbek, and Jewish influences.
+Located along important trading routes, Bukhara enjoyed a rich cultural mixture, including Persian, Uzbek, Arab, and Jewish influences.

 A local school of historians developed in the Bukhara emirate.
-The most famous historians were Mirza Shams Bukhari, Muhammad Yakub ibn Daniyalbiy, Muhammad Mir Olim Bukhari, Ahmad Donish, Mirza Abdalazim Sami, Mirza Salimbek.
+The most famous historians were Mirza Shams Bukhari, Muhammad Yakub ibn Daniyalbiy, Muhammad Mir Olim Bukhari, Ahmad Donish, Mirza Azim Sami, Mirza Salimbek.

 The city of Bukhara has a rich history of Persian architecture and literature, traditions that were continued into the Emirate Period.
 Prominent artists of the period include the poet Kiromi Bukhoroi, the calligrapher Mirza Abd al-Aziz Bukhari and the scholar Rahmat-Allah Bukhari.
 Throughout this period, the madrasahs of the region were renowned.